joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 * Offer: this calculates and is purely functional i.e. it evaluates each discount, if it applies, and for what amount.

-* Checkout: this does I/O. This is a service i.e. it inputs, creates a cart, sends its items to the till, and outputs.
+* Checkout: this is a command line interface i.e. it inputs, creates a cart, sends its items to the till, and outputs.

 Implementation preferences: